oracul/bullycoin/doc/multiwallet-qt.md

 but this can be changed later.

-A third class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into MegacoinGUI.
-At present it just contains a WalletStack instance and does little more than passing on messages from MegacoinGUI to the WalletStack, which in turn passes them to the individual WalletViews.
-It is a WalletFrame instance that takes the place of what used to be centralWidget in MegacoinGUI.
-The purpose of this class is to allow future refinements of the wallet controls with minimal need for further modifications to MegacoinGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.
+A third class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into bullyonGUI.
+At present it just contains a WalletStack instance and does little more than passing on messages from bullyonGUI to the WalletStack, which in turn passes them to the individual WalletViews.
+It is a WalletFrame instance that takes the place of what used to be centralWidget in bullyonGUI.
+The purpose of this class is to allow future refinements of the wallet controls with minimal need for further modifications to bullyonGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.

-Changes to megacoin.cpp
+Changes to bullyon.cpp
 ----------------------
-megacoin.cpp is the entry point into megacoin-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
-Most importantly will be the way it instantiates WalletModels and passes them to the singleton MegacoinGUI instance called window.
-Formerly, MegacoinGUI kept a pointer to a single instance of a WalletModel.
+bullyon.cpp is the entry point into bullyon-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
+Most importantly will be the way it instantiates WalletModels and passes them to the singleton bullyonGUI instance called window.
+Formerly, bullyonGUI kept a pointer to a single instance of a WalletModel.
 The initial change required is very simple: rather than calling `window.setWalletModel(&walletModel);` we perform the following two steps: